microsoft/wpa/.github/analyst_guide_getting_started.md

 ```

-Both options above should get you the same result.
+Both options above should get you the same result (a bar plot).
 Option 2 illustrates how you can use pipes (%>%) to feed a speciifc data frame into a funciton.
 This is the common notation in tidyverse, and the one we will use in this guide moving forward.

 This function can be use to explore of other groups.
 For example, for LevelDesignation: